wp-plugins/knews/readme.txt

 No problem.
 Simply choose the option to use Cron emulation in JavaScript and send normally.
 You will have to keep a window open until the sending ends that's all.

-**Does Knews only have 4 templates?**
+**Does Knews only have 5 templates?**

 At the moment Knews only has 3 free templates.
-Just we launched our first premium template "Glossy Black", in our [(new shop)](http://www.knewsplugin.com/ps/en/).
+Just we launched our second premium template "Officina", in our [(new shop)](http://www.knewsplugin.com/ps/en/).
 In any case, the degree of personalisation of our templates is immense, with thousands of different combinations available.
 You can also follow our tutorial to modify a template or create a new custom one for yourself.

 == Screenshots ==